makindemayowa/himama/README.md

 Also, I would add more tests before the codebase gets bigger to improve the code quality and encourage contributions from other developers.

 #### What if you were given a month?
+Setup CI flow for testing and ios + android builds.
 Add more features to the app such as
 - user authentication
 - admin dashboard to set teachers access to classes